rocky/python-decompile-cfg/README.rst

 However all of this is complicated, not robust, has greatly slowed down deparsing and is not really tenable.

-So in this project we started rewriting and refactoring the grammar.

-However it is clear that even this isn't enough.
-Control flow needs to be addressed by using dominators and reverse-dominators which the python-control-flow_ project can give.
+It is clear that even this isn't enough.
+Control flow needs to be addressed by using dominators which the python-control-flow_ project can give.

+So far, this seems to hold promise of finally solving such problems.

+Another change here is to more flexibly decompile smaller pieces of code, and modularize the grammar better.

+Right now you can deparse a lambda expression using a subset grammar of the full Python grammar.
+We should also be able to do that with other code objects such as comprehensions and generators.

+In the future we hope to also be able to hanlde contigous sections of code smaller than a code object.
+In particular, constructs that are found inside a single dominator region.
+A looping structure is something that might be easily identified.

+In the process of doing this, we are forced to really isolate and segregate subsets of the grammar.
+And this also drives us towards redoing the grammar more or less from scratch to simplify it and try to match Python's AST better.

+Recall that when this code was first created there was no such thing as a Python AST.
+So using this to guide the grammar was impossible.
+We had tried prevously to match up nonterminal names when possible, changing CamelCase to snake_case.
+However with Python 3's AST, a reexamination and rewriting of the entire underlying grammar is warranted.

 Requirements
 ------------